billorcutt/i_dropped_my_phone_the_screen_cracked/QUICKSTART.md

   ```
 # Controlling #

-There are two primary methods for interacting with nodes. attr() is the general method
-to set one or more properties on an audio node. ramp() provides a general method for
-setting values over time.
+There are two primary methods to set values on nodes: attr() sets one or more properties on an audio node and ramp() provides a general method for setting values over time.
 ```javascript
 //create and connect sine->delay->dac __().sine().delay().dac();